bzf-2018/academic-kickstart/content/publication/conference/guo2018sigmod.md

 ---
-title: "POIsam: An Efficient Object Selection System for Interactive and Visualized Exploration of Geospatial Data"
+title: "POIsam An Efficient Object Selection System for Interactive and Visualized Exploration of Geospatial Data"
 authors:
 - Tao Guo
 - Mingzhao Li